gradecam/measurestuff/README.md

 # measurestuff

-A drop-in tool to make CPU profiling and heap snapshots easy on web applications
+A drop-in tool to make CPU profiling and heap snapshots easy on web applications.

+When you add `measurestuff` to your application it opens an additional HTTP port which can be used to trigger CPU profiling (either as a .cpuprofile or a flame graph) and get heap snapshots.

 # getting started